config.toml

 : How frequently hot storage will be committed to warm (on-disk).txn_timeout_ms

-: Transactional commit timeout in milliseconds.This is local mounted disk storage and it’s configuration.
+: Transactional commit timeout in milliseconds.max_background_jobs

 : How many background jobs to be used to writeback to disk.wal_check_checksum